List of Coronation Street characters introduced in 2015: Kate Connor

 Later on in the year, Kate proposes to Rana at the same time as Rana proposes to her, which they both say yes to.
 The engagement is then called off when the two discuss having a child.
 Rana doesn't want a child, which ends up in them having a massive row and splitting up.
 Eventually, they got back together as a couple on New Year's Eve and got back to planning their wedding and life together.

-In March 2019, Rana dies with Kate by her side on their wedding day, after being trapped under the rubble in the Underworld factory collapse.
+In March 2019, Rana dies with Kate by her side on their ill-fated wedding day, after being trapped under the rubble in the Underworld factory collapse.